TOP PLACES TO VISIT

 The Oak Room at Adare Manor

-Candlelit grandeur and 19th-century manor architecture define this Michelin-starred venue in the heart of County Limerick.
+Candlelit grandeur and 19th-century manor architecture define this one-Michelin-starred venue in the heart of County Limerick.
 The menu is a masterful celebration of Irish terroir, utilizing seasonal produce from the estate and local artisan producers to deliver an elevated, highly atmospheric dining journey.

 Ready to Travel?